mdbloice/Pyrea/README.md

 ## Deep Ensembles
 Pyrea can be used to create deep ensembles.

-## Genetic Algorithm
-Pyrea can select the best clustering algorithms and fusion algorithms based on a genetic algorithm optimisation technique.

-**Work in progress...**

-## Clustering Methods

-See [`scipy`](https://docs.scipy.org/doc/scipy/reference/cluster.html) and [`sklearn`](https://scikit-learn.org/stable/modules/clustering.html) for details.

 ## Extensible

 Pyrea has been designed to be extensible.
 It allows you to use Pyrea's data fusion techniques with custom clustering algorithms that can be loaded in to Pyrea at run-time.

 By providing a `View` with a `ClusterMethod` object, it makes providing custom clustering algorithms uncomplicated.
 See [`Extending Pyrea`](https://pyrea.readthedocs.org/pyrea/extending.html#custom-clustering-algorithms) for details.

+# Work In Progress
+Several features described in the package's corresponding paper (see package citation) are not yet complete, these are described here.

+## Genetic Algorithm
+Pyrea can select the best clustering algorithms and fusion algorithms based on a genetic algorithm optimisation technique.

+## Parea Clustering Algorithm
+This functionality is work in progress and will be included soon.